VA Benefits at Centenary College

 - Chapter 1606 (Reserve GI Bill)

 You may find extensive VA Education Benefit information on the GI Bill website.
 The first step in receiving VA Benefits is to apply directly through the Veterans Administration.
 Once you receive your Certificate of Eligibility from the VA, you should send a copy of that to the Centenary Financial Aid Office.
+VA Benefits may be used for both undergraduate and graduate work.

 Important Information for Transfer Students: You must complete VA Form 22-1995 (Request for Change of Program or Place of Training).
 This gives the VA the information of your intent to transfer to Centenary.